shinyay/cloudrun-github-action-gs/README.md

-# GitHub Action for Cloud Run Getting Started
+# GitHub Actions for Cloud Run Getting Started

-Overview
+This tutorial describes how to use [GitHub Actions](https://github.com/features/actions) for building app and deploying to Google Cloud Run

 ## Description